 - Real-time blocking of risky operations

-Pricing Structure
+Pricing structure

-MintMCP offers transparent enterprise pricing with custom quotes based on deployment scale.
+MintMCP offers enterprise pricing with custom quotes based on deployment scale.
 Contact enterprise@mintmcp.com for demo and pricing information tailored to your requirements.

-Why Choose MintMCP Over Natoma:
+Why choose MintMCP over Natoma:

 Key TrueFoundry Strengths: